MohamedElbekkar/PFAL1/report.md

 By that you'll be finding the variables(a and b) of your line ax+b and you'll be able to estimate new prices of different mileages.

 More importantly, the gradient descent has some important parameters that are not given by default and that should actually be tested in order to find them which are the learning rate as well as the number of iterations.
-Learning rate is the how big or small your alogirthm will be scaling your function and number of iterations are the number of times your alorgithm will loop to learn.
+Learning rate is the how big or small your alogirthm will be scaling your function and number of iterations is the number of times your alorgithm will loop to learn.
 Both of these parameters are very important and can be found using a test function that keeps trying different learning rates and different numbers of iterations.